CompuTec/computec-docs/docs/labels/licensing.md

 ![Restart](./media/licensing/computec-label-service-restart.webp)

-### Printer license assignment
+### Printer License Assignment

 Go to CompuTec Label Printing Manager > Printers.
 You get a message indicating whether we have a connection with the license server or not.

 ![Labels license](./media/licensing/labels-license.webp)

-If the license is correct, on the top, you can see the remaining number of available printer license assignments (in the example above, there are two printer licenses – you can see it on the screenshot in the main license assignment section – and two are already assigned to printers).
-To add a license to a printer – right-click on one and click Assign a license.
-Then Update.
+If the license is accurate, at the top, you'll find the remaining number of printer license assignments available.
+For instance, in the screenshot within the primary license assignment section, there are two printer licenses, both already assigned to printers.
+To allocate a license to a printer, simply right-click on it, select "Assign a license," and then click "Update."

 ![Assign License](./media/licensing/assign-license.webp)